ForgottenGlory/Living-Skyrim-3/LS3 Roadmap.md

 ### Combat Gameplay Overhaul, TUDM, and Nemesis
 ~~Nemesis, TUDM. and CGO will once again not be in the list for reasons that are well known.~~ Just kidding.
 Nemesis and TUDM will be in the list, and possibly Jump Behavior Overhaul and Movement Behavior Overhaul.
 CGO will (still) not be in the list.

+### HUD/UI
+This will be receiving a slight revision to make things a bit more intuitive and user-friendly.

 ## Very Likely
 ### The Best of LS1 *and* LS2
 This is going to be a guiding principle of building LS3: I want the performance of LS1 (where anyone with a 6GB+ graphics card can run it at 60FPS with ENB), with the stunning visuals of LS2.
 I do not know if this is possible, but I'm going to try anyway.
 Either way, expect LS3 to be more performance friendly.